China aims to challenge Brent, WTI oil with crude futures launch

 China's independent refineries are more likely to process heavy crude instead of the medium-sour crude traded in futures, a Shandong-based crude trader said.

-At least three independent refineries that are looking to use the contract for hedging also said they were unsure about delivery.
+At least three independent refineries who are looking to use the contract for hedging also said they are unsure about delivery.
 Under the rules, buyers cannot choose a specific grade that will be delivered or the location of the warehouse for delivery.

 HOW DO FOREIGN USERS OPEN A TRADING ACCOUNT?

-Foreign investors will need to open a non-residential bank account with one of the eight banks that handle margin deposits for yuan crude futures, according to INE.
+Foreign investors will need to open a non-residential bank account with one of the eight banks that handles margin deposit for yuan crude futures, according to INE.

 Investors will need to transfer money from that bank account to an account opened with either a domestic broker or foreign broker or agencies registered with the INE.
 The broker will open two accounts with INE: one for margin deposit and one for settlement for foreign currencies.

-Huatai Futures is offering over-the-counter crude oil options, Zhang Huiyao, deputy manager of the firm's crude department, told Reuters.
-In January, the broker added six staff to its China-based crude oil team, which was set up last October, so it can reach more potential clients, she said.

-(Reporting by Meng Meng, Josephine Mason and Tom Daly; editing by Richard Pullin and Dale Hudson)
+(Reporting by Meng Meng, Josephine Mason and Tom Daly; editing by Richard Pullin)